ellyjonez/flickr-archive-metadata/README.md

 # What

-This is a simple python tool that creates a complete local backup of your Flickr photos, including and metadata like comments, who faved, and geolocations.
-It also saves this info for your favorited photos.
+This is a simple python tool that creates a complete local backup of your Flickr photos, including and metadata like comments, who faved, and location info.
+It also saves this same metadata for your favorited photos.

 # Why